 It is important to understand that financial projections are simply the best estimates you can determine based on information available.

-These figures are next to impossible to accurately predict.
+These figures are next to impossible to predict accurately.
 While this financial forecast can’t predict how the business will perform in the future, it will provide the analysis to make informed decisions and plans for the business.

-Projecting revenue for a new business is difficult, especially if you are new to the type of business you are starting.
+Projecting sales projections (also known as revenue projections) for a new business is difficult, especially if you are new to the type of business you are starting.
 They are a few approaches you can consider when preparing the sales forecast.
+Some companies will have multiple sources of revenue.
+To make these easier to follow, each revenue stream is often put on a separate line in the projections.

 Average household spending – The Consumer Expenditure Survey program from the U.S. Bureau of Labor Statistics (scroll down to the Annual Calendar Year Tables) provides data on the expenditures of U.S. consumers.
 Using the average household spending multiplied by the population in your target area, you can come up with the total potential sales.
-Try to not get too carried away with your target area as it will have a big impact on the potential sales.
+Try not to get too carried away with your target area as it will have a significant impact on potential sales.

 Not only can you use this data to provide useful because you can use it to

 Trade associations – Depending on the industry you are starting your business in, it’s likely there is an industry association.
 Do a Google search for “[type of business] industry association” or even find a Facebook group to join and ask questions.
 Many industry associations have statistics and formulas you can use to estimate sales.
-Make sure to reference your work so the bank knows you didn’t come up with these numbers out of thin air.
+Make sure to reference your work, so the bank or prospective investors know you didn’t come up with these numbers out of thin air.
 Be sure to do your own due diligence as these numbers may be overly optimistic.

-Menu of services – Another way to project sales is to create a menu of services to assess how many jobs your can do in a day and the pricing of each job.
+Menu of services – Another way to project sales is to create a list of services to assess how many jobs you can do in a day and the pricing of each job.

-For instance, if you own a car detailing business and it takes 4 hours per vehicle to detail, you may be able to do up to 2 vehicles per day, 10 vehicles a week or 40 vehicles a month (you could squeeze in a few more in a month, but let’s keep the math easy for now).
+For instance, if you own a car detailing business and it takes 4 hours per vehicle to detail, you may be able to do up to two vehicles per day, ten vehicles a week or 40 vehicles a month (you could squeeze in a few more in a month, but let’s keep the math easy for now).

-Next project the monthly expenses of the business.
-Some expenses are going to be easy to estimate, like rent, insurance, utilities.
-Other expenses need to be carefully examined as they can make a large difference in the projected profits.
+Next, project the monthly operating expenses of the business.
+Some expenses are going to be easy to estimate, such as fixed costs like rent, insurance, utilities.
+Other expenses need to be carefully examined as they can make a large difference in the projected profit.

-The biggest expense for most businesses is the cost of goods sold, sometimes called COGS or cost of inventory.
-This is the cost to produce the item being sold.
-A common example is a wedding band sold at a jewelry store.
-The sales price to the customer may have been $1,000 but the jewelry store purchased it for $700.
+The biggest expense for most businesses is the cost of goods sold, sometimes called COGS, cost of sales, or cost of inventory.
+This is the cost to produce the item being sold, such as the raw materials to produce it.
+A typical example is a wedding band sold at a jewelry store.
+The sales price to the customer may have been $1,000, but the jewelry store purchased it for $700.
 The cost of goods sold in this instance is $700.
 Many times COGS is represented as a percentage, which in this example would have been 70% ($700 /$1,000).

 You can often find the average cost of goods for most businesses by searching for industry publications.

 Another major expense for most businesses is employees.
-This number can be found for many industries as a percentage of sales, however we would recommend you create a list of the positions needed, number of employees for each position, number of hours worked and wages.
-By comparing the industry average with your own list, you are able to have some confidence your numbers are in the ballpark.
+This number can be found for many industries as a percentage of sales; however, we would recommend you create a list of the positions needed, number of employees for each position, number of hours worked, and wages.
+By comparing the industry average with your own list, you can have some confidence your numbers are in the ballpark.

 Make a list of the monthly expenses and the cost for those expenses to use later in the financial statements.